John Breckinridge (U.S. Attorney General): Kentucky Constitution of 1799

-The largest group of delegates at the convention – about 18 in number – were aristocrats who advocated protection of their wealth and status, including instituting voice voting in the legislature (which left legislators vulnerable to intimidation), safeguarding legal slavery, and limiting the power of the electorate.
+The largest group of delegates at the convention – about 18 in number – were aristocrats who advocated protection of their wealth and status, including instituting voice voting in the legislature (which left legislators vulnerable to intimidation), safeguarding slavery, and limiting the power of the electorate.
 A smaller group led by Green Clay and Robert Johnson consisted mostly of planters who opposed most limits on the power of the legislature, which they believed was superior to the executive and judicial branches.
 A third group, led by future governor John Adair, agreed with the notion of legislative supremacy, but opposed limits on other branches of the government.
 The smallest group was the most populist and was led by John Bailey.
 The conservative faction strengthened the previous constitution's slavery protections by denying suffrage to free blacks and mulattoes.
 Legislative apportionment based on population, the addition of a lieutenant governor, and voice voting of the legislature – all issues advocated by Breckinridge – were also adopted.
 He was unable to preserve the electoral college that elected the governor and state senators, but the direct election of these officers was balanced by a provision that county sheriffs and judges be appointed by the governor and confirmed by the Senate.
 Attempts to make judicial decisions subject to legislative approval were defeated after Breckinridge defended the extant judicial system.
 He was also the architect of the constitution's provisions for amendment, which made changing the document difficult, but not entirely impossible.
 Because of his leading role in the convention, Breckinridge was regarded as the father of the resultant constitution, which was ratified in 1799, and emerged from the convention as the leader of his party.
 He was reelected as Speaker of the House in 1800.